Turn your frequently used contracts into automated templates

 Step 7.2: Adding automated metadata tags

-1. In the template’s overview, click Metadata and Add
+In the template’s Documents overview, select Metadata and click Add or Edit

-2. Add the metadata by filling out the metadata boxes.
+Create metadata tags for each field by filling out the relevant metadata information.

-Pro tip: You can connect the input from your references in a template to certain metadata tags.
-The input will be shown in the Archive as metadata for every document drafted from that template.
-For instance, the response to the question relating to the counterparty's name could populate the equivalent metadata tag.
-Simply switch on the Reference button and select the applicable reference.
+Pro tip: You can connect the input from your template's references to certain metadata tags.
+The input will be shown in the Archive as metadata for every document drafted from the template.
+For instance, the answer to the reference question, "What is the name of the counterparty?" can populate the Counterparties metadata tag.
+Simply fill in the metadata field with the relevant reference.

 Step 7.2: Adding appendices